 From: Project Ploughshares

-Space Security Index 2017 tracks developments and activities related to four indicators of the security of outer space – environmental sustainability, access to and use of space, technologies for space security, and space governance – to capture long-term changes.
+Space Security Index 2016 tracks developments and activities in 2015 related to four indicators of the security of outer space – environmental sustainability, access to and use of space, technologies for space security, and space governance – to capture long-term changes.

-A commitment to maintain the secure and sustainable use of outer space could help to stabilize access to what has become a critical global resource.
-As the SSI report indicates, global industry, human development and security, environmental monitoring, disaster response, and economic growth depend on space-based services and information.
-In 2016, there were:
+But space is not of importance only to the military.
+As the SSI report indicates, industry, human development and security, environmental monitoring, disaster response, and economic growth everywhere in the world depend on space-based services and information.
+In 2015 there were

 // end //